The undisputed leader in social media management

 Deep Dive: 3 effective ways to improve customer engagement on social media

-3 must-have features of a robust social CRM platform
+Important features of social CRM

 As we covered, if you want to improve your customer engagement, a social network CRM platform is a necessity.
 It should have a few key features to boost your brand's relationship with customers.
 Here are three essential features that will change how you talk to your customers:

-• Real-time engagement: Time waits for no tweet.
-A powerful social customer relationship management tool allows you to engage with customers in real time.
+- Real-time engagement: Time waits for no tweet.
+A powerful social customer relationship management tool allows you to engage with customers in real-time.
 This eliminates lag and makes your brand feel more personable and attentive.

-• Social media analytics: Data is the new gold; you can mine it with social media analytics.
-Know who your customers are, what they want and how they feel about your brand with social media CRM.
+- Social media analytics: Data is the new gold; you can mine it with social media analytics.
+Know who your customers are, what they want, and how they feel about your brand with social media CRM.
 This actionable insight is vital for any brand’s customer relationship strategy.

 Another thing worth noting is that if you want to connect better with your customers online, you need an effective social media management tool that works across all social media platforms.
 This will ensure a positive experience for your customers at all social media touchpoints.